 For many years, since I first arrived in New Zealand, I'd wanted to bring my friend and former colleague Jesse Blackadder

 to the top of the South Island to teach and I was delighted when she accepted my invitation to teach at the Plant the Seed retreat

-in 2018, which will be held at Appleby House, only 25 minutes drive from Nelson, from 11-14 May 2018.
-Jesse has run many creative writing workshops, both in Australia and internationally, and she's guaranteed to not only inspire you - but unlock the story only you can tell, the tale that belongs out in the world.
+in 2018, which was held at Appleby House, only 25 minutes drive from Nelson, from 11-14 May.
+Jesse had run many creative writing workshops, both in Australia and internationally, and she was guaranteed to not only inspire participants - but unlock the story only they could tell, the tale that belongs out in the world.
 Jesse, Noa and I - and nine wonderful writers - had so much fun, I invited her back to Aotearoa.
 Her second retreat, Cultivate

 was my MA (Creative Writing) supervisor in 2016 and guided me, with both gentle encouragement and pithy advice, to uncover the story I was really trying to tell and helped me completely transform my writing in the process.
-When I mentioned to Elizabeth that I was planning a series of retreats, she generously offered to teach at our third retreat
+When I mentioned to Elizabeth that I was planning a series of retreats, she generously offered to teach at Find Your Way Forward retreat

-, which will be held at Appleby House from 5-8 October, the weekend before the 2018 Nelson Arts Festival Readers and Writers commences.
-Elizabeth is not only one of New Zealand's best writers but a fabulous mentor, so we were fortunate to be able to take advantage of this unique opportunity to get her support – it will take your writing to a whole new level and shape the world you are creating in at least three dimensions, if not more.
+, which was held at Appleby House from 5-8 October, the weekend before the 2018 Nelson Arts Festival Readers and Writers commenced.
+Elizabeth is not only one of New Zealand's best writers but a fabulous mentor, so we were fortunate to be able to take advantage of this unique opportunity to get her support – it took participants' writing to a whole new level and helped them shape the world they were creating in at least three dimensions, if not more.
 Due to popular demand, Elizabeth returned to Appleby House to conduct Find Your Way Forward II

 - Kerry Sunderland